NHL star's mom donates kidney to arena manager who let her boys skate extra hours | CBC News

 Nesbitt retired as Seaforth's arena manager in 2003, going on to work for Olympia Ice Resurfacing and later the Ontario Recreation Facilities Association.

-In 2011, Nesbitt was diagnosed with IGA nephropathy, also known as Berger's disease.
-Patients with IGA build up an antibody in the kidneys that over time can limit their ability to filter blood.
-Medication helped control Nesbitt's condition until 2019 when it became clear he'd need a kidney transplant.
+In 2011, Nesbitt was diagnosed with IgA nephropathy, also known as Berger's disease.
+Patients with the disease build up an antibody in the kidneys that over time can limit their ability to filter blood.
+Medication helped control Nesbitt's condition until 2019, when it became clear he'd need a kidney transplant.

-Many in the Seaforth and Clinton area stepped up for Nesbitt, offering to become donors.
+Many in the the Seaforth area stepped up for Nesbitt, offering to become donors.

 When O'Reilly was identified as a good match, she agreed to give Nesbitt one of her kidneys.

-"She says that 'What you've done for my boys, helping them achieve their goal of playing professional hockey, it's the least we can do,'" said Joe Nesbitt, quoting O'Reilly.
+"She says that 'What you've done for my boys, helping them achieve their goal of playing professional hockey, it's the least we can do,'" Joe Nesbitt said, quoting O'Reilly.
 "My dad is just blown away by this."

 To him, the donation is evidence of the special bond that often forms among hockey families.

-"Your team growing up, you become more than just a team, you kind of become family," he said.
+"Your team growing up, you become more than just a team, you kind of become family," Joe Nesbitt said.
 "It's kind of left me speechless.

 With files from CBC's Allison Devereaux